 The only other significant team locally is Lokomotive Leipzig, formerly VFB Leipzig, a team with a proud history but considerable present troubles.
 VFB won the first national championship in 1903, and under their new name Lokomotive Leipzig, did well in the postwar years with support from the East German regime, managing some notable runs in European competition, including reaching the final of the European Cup Winners Cup in 1987.
 But the fall of communism brought hard times on Lokomotive (who reverted to their original name, VfB Leipzig) and the club went bankrupt in 2004.
 Shortly after, the club was refounded by fans as 1.
 FC Lokomotive Leipzig and is now slowly working its way up from the lower reaches of the German pyramid.

 The goal, therefore, is wide open for Red Bull in Leipzig to build a powerhouse in Saxony, with a ready-made world class Red Bull-branded stadium available for use and a huge potential fanbase for a top tier team.
+You probably don’t need a re-branding, but you might want to spice up life by registering with a new operator like Betfair promo code for a £30 free bet.
 However, whether football supporters in Germany will buy into the rebranded team in any meaningful manner remains to be seen.